-Notes: These figures do not match those provided by CCG data, discrepancy could relate to figures being rechecked at a later day population for Wirral, by year
+Notes: These figures do not match those provided by CCG data, discrepancy could relate to figures being rechecked at a later day

 Table 5 provides a direct comparison for Wirral Local Authority with North West council counterparts and England in relation to known numbers per 1,000 population.
 Wirral has a relatively higher proportion of residents with LD accessing and so known to services.